Next Talks & More | Artist Talks

 Three large screens project images in a dark room.

-Join artists Vincent Meessen and Naeem Mohaiemen for an engaging conversation about politics, memory, and justice on film.
+Join artists Vincent Meessen and Naeem Mohaiemen for an engaging conversation about students as pivotal political actors in the past and present.

-During the program, Meessen and Mohaiemen will delve into the ideas and questions driving their innovative filmmaking.
-Mohaiemen’s new three-channel film Through a Mirror, Darkly—on view at the Wex this spring as part of his exhibition Corinthians—revisits the charged political landscape of 1970s America.
+During the program, Meessen and Mohaiemen will delve into the memories of revolution that animate their innovative filmmaking.
+Mohaiemen’s new three-channel film Through a Mirror, Darkly—co-commissioned by the Wex, in partnership with Artangel and Film Video Umbrella and on view here this spring as part of his exhibition Corinthians—revisits the charged political landscape of 1970s America.
 A Missing Can of Film, which he completed in 2025 and is screening here on March 24, explores disputed history in Bangladesh.
 Meessen’s Just a Movement (2021), is a dynamic reinterpretation of Jean-Luc Godard’s La Chinoise (1967), which screens at the Wex on March 5 and 11.
-Meessen’s documentary, which tells the story of anti-colonialist artist and organizer Omar Blondin Diop, will screen at the Wex on March 25.
+Meessen’s experimental documentary, screening here on March 25 and 28, tells the story of African philosophy student and anti-colonialist activist and organizer Omar Blondin Diop, who appeared in Godard’s classic.

 IMAGE CAPTION